Angiras-Bawkar/Angiras-Bawkar/README.md

 - 👋 Hi, I’m @Angiras-Bawkar
-- 👀 I’m interested in ...
-Anime,coding as hobby.
+- 👀 I’m interested in ... coding as hobby.
 - 🌱 I’m currently learning ...
 C++, python as hobby.
 - 🏫 I'm Currently studying at VIT-Bhopal.(Aerospace).
 - 📫 How to reach me ...